Child Custody Lawyer in Houston

 Our Houston child custody attorneys are familiar with how child custody cases are adjudicated in Texas and can give you the support and advocacy you need to achieve your goals.
 No matter how complex your case may seem, we can assess the facts and help you understand your options.

 The Role of Visitation in Texas

 Even in joint managing conservatorships, a child will need to maintain a primary residence with one parent.
 The other parent will in most circumstances be granted some form of visitation rights, or guaranteed, regular periods in which they can spend time with and help raise their child.

 Contrary to a common misunderstanding, visitation and spousal support are not interrelated.
 Visitation rights cannot be denied just because a parent is struggling to pay their support obligations.
 Only the appropriate court can restrict or otherwise modify a visitation order, and this is generally only done if a judge is convinced that a parent’s continued presence is not in the best interest of the child.
-Our team can also assist you with visitation enforcement and other custody or support problems once a decision has been issued.
+Our experienced Houston child custody attorneys can also assist you with visitation enforcement and other custody or support problems once a decision has been issued.